| | Damage | Description and life history | Biological control | Resistant variables | Chemical control

 Damage

 Early symptoms of spotted alfalfa aphid damage to alfalfa include vein clearing of newly emerging leaves.
 As feeding continues, veins may whiten and the remaining areas of the leaf turn yellow.
-Eventually leaves die and fail from the plant.
+Eventually leaves die and fall from the plant.

 Figure 1.
 Leaf damaged by the spotted alfalfa aphid.